What is conveyancing?

 Your solicitor asks the seller’s solicitor all the questions they have.

-This could be about the building insurance or something they find in the local authority searches, for example.
+They may ask about building insurance or something they find in the local authority searches.

-Once you and your solicitor are happy with the answers you’ve received, it’s time for you to sign the documents.
+Once you and your solicitor are happy with the answers you’ve had back, it’s time for you to sign the documents.

 The exchange deposit is usually 10% of the property’s value unless you and the seller agree a lower amount.

-Your solicitor pays it to the seller’s solicitor when you exchange contracts, making the purchase legally binding.
+Your solicitor pays it to the seller’s solicitor when you exchange contracts.
+This makes the purchase legally binding.

 You must put a plan in place to send your deposit to your solicitor before you exchange contracts.

-If you pull out of buying the home after you’ve exchanged contracts, you won’t be able to get your exchange deposit back.
+If you pull out of buying the home after you’ve exchanged contracts, you may not get your exchange deposit back.

-And if you’ve paid less than 10% of the property’s value for your deposit, you’re still liable to forfeit 10% of the purchase price.
+If you’ve paid less than a 10% deposit, you’re still liable to give up 10% of the purchase price.